What is Pupil Premium funding?

 Who should I contact if I would like more information?

 Please contact the Assistant Headteacher James Eve, who oversees the school’s Pupil Premium strategy.
-His email address is firstname.lastname@example.org.
+Please contact him via email@example.com.